 Heaven exists on earth for those who maintain correct thoughts and actions.

-This hexagram signifies a time similar to spring, there is a strong flow of energy, and harmony and prosperity are the rewards of those who correctly balance their higher and lower natures.
-It is by remaining aware of our inferior self while ensuring that the superior self-governs our conduct that we arrive in a state of peace.
+This hexagram signifies a time similar to spring, with a strong energy flow.
+Harmony and prosperity are the rewards of correctly balancing their higher and lower natures.
+By remaining aware of our inferior self while ensuring that the superior self governs our conduct, we arrive at a state of peace.

 Again the advice of Seeing yourself as a young tree now.
-The ground around you is fertile; sun and water and wind are plentiful.
-By maintaining your focus on moving upward toward light, clarity, and purity you can reach great heights.
+The ground around you is fertile; sun, water, and wind are plentiful.
+You can reach great heights by maintaining your focus on moving upward toward light, clarity, and purity.
 If you become entangled in inferior things, you will not enjoy the full benefit of this gracious hour.
 Stay balanced, innocent, and correct, and good fortune is assured.

-Legge: The Judgment refers to the structure of the hexagram, with the three dynamic lines below, and the three magnetic lines above.
+Legge: The Judgment refers to the hexagram’s structure, with the three dynamic lines below and the three magnetic lines above.
 The former is “the great,” active and vigorous; the latter is “the inferior,” passive and yielding.
-In many editions of the I Ching beneath the hexagram of Harmony there appears hexagram number fifty-four, Propriety, which becomes Harmony if the third and fourth lines exchange places.
+In many editions of the I Ching, beneath the hexagram of Harmony, there appears hexagram number fifty-four, Propriety, which becomes Harmony if the third and fourth lines exchange places.
 A situation in which the motive forces are represented by three dynamic, and the opposing by three magnetic lines, must be progressive and successful.
 Harmony is called the hexagram of the first month of the natural spring when for six months the forces of growth are in ascendance.

 Canon McClatchie translates: “The Image means that heaven and earth have now conjugal intercourse with each other, and the upper and lower classes unite together.”

-Ch’eng-tzu says on the Image that a ruler should frame his laws to operate like the seasons so that the people exist within the structure of a natural rather than an arbitrary order.
+Ch’eng-Tzu says in the Image that a ruler should frame his laws to operate like the seasons so that the people exist within the structure of a natural rather than an arbitrary order.

-This just might be the most elegant, distilled version of the I Ching there is on earth.
-For centuries, the I Ching or Book of Changes has been consulted for sage advice at life’s turning points.
+This might be the most elegant, distilled version of the I Ching on earth.
+For centuries, the I Ching, or Book of Changes, has been consulted for sage advice at life’s turning points.
 When its wisdom is sought with sincerity and sensitivity, this ancient Chinese oracle can help to promote success and good fortune and to impart balance and perspective to one’s life.
 Its lasting popularity lies in the profound lessons it teaches about how conscious attention to higher qualities leads to life’s greatest rewards: well-being, understanding, and peace of mind.

-The easy-to-use format and contemporary language of this highly accessible translation will be a boon to new users, while long-time devotees of the I Ching will find their understanding of the ancient text distilled and enhanced.
+The easy-to-use format and contemporary language of this highly accessible translation will be a boon to new users.
+At the same time, long-time devotees of the I Ching will find their understanding of the ancient text distilled and enhanced.
 The ebook has been designed to mirror the beautiful look of the original paper edition.